Few things are as difficult as letting go of the past.

 There may be underlying trauma, social expectations, or experiences that try to convince you that you’re locked into those specific beliefs.
 And if that’s the case, then it’s likely going to take therapy to address those issues, create new narratives, and find yourself underneath the expectations you’ve created for yourself.

-Again, we recommend the online therapy on offer at BetterHelp.com where you can talk to a accredited and experienced therapist from wherever you are in the world.
+BetterHelp.com is a website where you can talk to an accredited and experienced therapist from wherever you are in the world.
 Here’s that link again to discover what they offer and how you can get started.

 Not all of them are obvious either.
 For example, certain cultures put great importance on marriage and kids.
 If you’re not married and trying for kids, there must be something wrong with you.
 That social expectation can cause you to define yourself even if that’s not who you are.
 Maybe marriage and kids aren’t right for you at all.
 That doesn’t have to be who you are.